neurobioinfo/scrnabox/docs/config.md

 2) **MEM_ARRAY**: amount of memory (RAM) for the job; <br />
 3) **WALLTIME_ARRAY**: amount of time for the job.  <br />

-In the original `scrnabox_config.ini` file, the configuration parameters for each Analytical Step will be commented out and the **default** configurations will be used.
+In the original `scrnabox_config.ini` file, the configuration parameters for each step will be commented out and the **default** configurations will be used.
 If users need to change the configurations for any step, they can uncomment the line of code and define the parameter:

 ```
 # orginal scrnabox_config.ini